noahsssnoah/Nema17-Sheetmetal-Motor-Mounts-CoreXY-/README.md

+*Exclaimer: Designed for 4040 Profiles, may work with 4020 profiles.*

 # Nema17-Sheetmetal-Motor-Mounts-CoreXY-
 I developed a high-performance sheet-metal motor mount specifically for NEMA17 stepper motors in CoreXY 3D printers.
 The design delivers maximum rigidity to minimize deformation and significantly improves precision compared to typical 3D-printed mounts.
 Its aluminum surface enhances thermal performance by enabling effective heat dissipation and acting as a thermal buffer.
 The mount is engineered as a compact assembly for straightforward, cost-efficient manufacturing, combining precision, durability, and practicality.